replicatedhq/chartsmith/chartsmith-app/ARCHITECTURE.md

 - Move code that requires "use client" into separate controls.

 ## Database and functions
-- We aren't using Next.JS API routes, except when absolutely necessary.
+- We prefer server actions over API routes for frontend-to-backend communication.
 - Front end should call server actions, which call lib/* functions.
 - Database queries are not allowed in the server action.
 Server actions are just wrappers for which lib functions we expose.
+- API routes are used for: LLM operations (called by Go worker), real-time endpoints, and external integrations.